The Lord Calls Yet Again

 In ministering to the Lord, we are entering into oneness with our God, in His presence, where we are continuously graced to be “transformed into the same image from glory to glory” (2 Corinthians 3:18), even as we hear His voice.

-Beloved child of God, minister to your Lord today, in His presence, and respond to the blessing of hearing His voice calling you by name, to Himself, that you might know Him more and more, even as He knows you.
-Yes, say “here I am” (1 Samuel 3:4) to your Lord of love and praise His name even as He is calling your name.
+Beloved child of God, minister to your Lord today, in His presence, and hear His voice calling you by name, to Himself, that you might know Him even as He knows you.
 Hallelujah!